 So, when you’re looking for players to back for the Masters, favor driving accuracy and short game over the length off the tee.
 Bombing it from the tips is great, but dragons are lurking off either side of the fairway, and top golfers need a soft touch on their second and third shots to get up and down.

-The US Open is traditionally the most difficult major to play, and the 2021 event figures to be no exception to that.
-Armed with 2019 renovations, the South Course at Torrey Pines will demand both length and accuracy from its competitors.
+The US Open is traditionally the most difficult major to play, and the 2022 event figures to be no exception to that.
+The Country Club Course Brookline will demand both length and accuracy from its competitors.

 Naturally, you’re going to want to back the most complete golfers in the field.
-Any glaring deficiencies in games will be discovered at Torrey Pines, so look for players who rank at the top of the lists.
+Any glaring deficiencies in games will be discovered at Brookline, so look for players who rank at the top of the lists.

 You should probably also favor those with championship wins and experience under their belts.
 Because the course conditions are so hostile, it will take a mentally tough player — one who can handle the inevitable setbacks during the four rounds — to come out on top.